Blueprint: agent harnesses

 2. 02Let MCP clients and SDK workers call the same RushDB-backed memory tools

-3. 03Load ontology before each harness plans queries or writes
+3. 03Load schema before each harness plans queries or writes

 4. 04Store harness/provider runs as audit records